 Healthy weight gain is more complicated than it sounds.
 It’s easy enough to gain a few pounds with a sugar-filled diet, but healthy weight gain provides a much better yet more challenging alternative.
 Perhaps you have a very high metabolism, but you need to bulk up for your upcoming athletic season.
 You may be recovering from an illness or injury and need to put weight back on.
 For others, it’s a struggle to eat enough to reach and maintain a healthy weight.
+You may wonder, does protein make you gain weight?
 To gain weight healthily, focus on protein.
 The question is, where is that protein going to come from to ensure it’s the most nutrient-rich resource for your body’s needs?
 Read below in this definitive guide to protein and weight gain.

 Table of Contents